classicfoo/mhtodo/README.md

 # mhtodo
 A responsive todolist created in PHP

 This application is is based on an idea that I had for a todolist / note taking application.
 I liked the idea of the Bullet Journal but I wanted to have something digitaltally.
 What I found was that I could categorize each bullet with a single letter hence my name for this concept I call it the "TNX method".
 TNX stands for the most common types: Task, Note, Done.
 The application uses the default text as it's style with buttons and links giving it a retro look.
 It has buttons that make sounds so you can reward yourself after completing a task.
-It has a sqlite database
+It stores the data in a sqlite3 database.

 # Features